suryansshh/HueFree/README.md

 # HueFree
-An prototype web site for the color blind .
+An prototype web site for the color blind people.